-This article is for users who do not plan to upload their recorded videos to Swivl cloud.
-As a reminder, Swivl cloud has unlimited storage for all service levels.
+This article is for users who do not plan to upload their recorded videos to Swivl Teams.
+As a reminder, Swivl Teams has unlimited storage for all service levels.
 Once you start using Swivl for extended periods of time there are many things to consider, like the finished video files can become rather large.
 There are many ways to deal with large video files, and we are working on adding more capabilities to make it easier to get the files off the iOS device and to your final destination.

 For long recordings (like lectures or classes) there are several things to consider:

 - Moving files

 We have some recommendations on each that will make it easier for you to use Swivl.

 The Swivl base will last approximately 4 hours.
 The Swivl marker will last approximately 4 hours.
 The amount of time an iOS device last is highly variable and depends on the age of the device, video recording quality, etc. Swivl does not draw any power from the iOS device when they are connected.